DylanSui799/UCBBootCampWork/01-Sessions/02-VBA-Scripting/2/Activities/06-Stu_Lotto-AdvancedForLoops/README.md

 * Second place: 5865187
 * Third place: 2817729

-Create a script that will return those lucky winners and print them on the sheet.
+Create a script to return those lucky winners and print them on the sheet.
 Make sure to do the following:

 * For each winner, include the following pieces of information: first name, last name, and the winning number.